Career Choices for the Compassionate, Practical INFJ

 Ensure you complement your future work associates by knowing the talents you bring to the team.
 Compatibility is crucial for your department to encourage team cohesion and enhance performance.
 You work best when you fit in the culture.

-Having a career that compliments your personality will help you achieve your best job performance and boost your business performance.
+Having a career that complements your personality will help you achieve your best job performance and boost your business performance.

 Recognizing your weaknesses can enable you to identify areas that need improvement.
 Your strengths will determine the career path where you should excel, but you may also learn how to reduce your weaknesses.
 So, you should develop an action plan that addresses these gaps.